troessner/articles/draft-how-does-mutant-work.markdown

 * A [configuration](https://github.com/mbj/mutant/blob/master/lib/mutant.rb#L191)
 * An [environment](https://github.com/mbj/mutant/blob/master/lib/mutant/env.rb)
-* A [bootstrapping process](https://github.com/mbj/mutant/blob/master/lib/mutant/env/bootstrap.rb), that ties them together
+* A [bootstrapping process](https://github.com/mbj/mutant/blob/master/lib/mutant/env/bootstrap.rb) that ties them together
-* [Subjects](https://github.com/mbj/mutant/blob/master/lib/mutant/subject.rb) that we intend to test
+* [Subjects](https://github.com/mbj/mutant/blob/master/lib/mutant/subject.rb) that we intend to mutation test
-* [A static mutator](https://github.com/mbj/mutant/blob/master/lib/mutant/mutator.rb) that takes the method nodes within those subjects
+* [A mutator](https://github.com/mbj/mutant/blob/master/lib/mutant/mutator.rb) that takes the method nodes within those subjects
 * And applies [mutations](https://github.com/mbj/mutant/blob/master/lib/mutant/mutation.rb) to those subjects

 The missing piece now is the logic that actually applies the mutation to the nodes.
 Let's focus on our good, old ":if" node from above and have again a look at `Mutator#mutate`: